As you stand on the Platform

 I read nothing else on the

-corroborate this, but if Colson's statement was correct, the weak spot
+corroborate this, but assuming Colson's statement was correct, the weak spot

 became that much weaker.